-What is the Part-time, Seasonal, and Temporary Employees Retirement Program (PST)?
+What is the Part-time, Seasonal, and Temporary (PST) Employees Retirement Program?

-If you are a State or CSU employee who is not covered by Social Security and you are excluded from coverage under CalPERS, you are automatically enrolled in the PST Program.
+If you are a State or CSU employee who is not covered by Social Security and you are excluded from coverage under under the California Public Employees' Retirement System (CalPERS), you are automatically enrolled in the PST Program.
 The program deducts a portion of your wages and deposits it in an account for you, allowing you to build retirement savings.
 It is set up as a 457(b) Plan, a type of retirement savings plan governed by IRS rules.

 You may be excluded from membership in CalPERS if you: